 Monograms started out as a practical mode of identification that evolved into a brand design tool for companies.
 A few examples of contemporary monograms are the famous LV logo for Louis Vuitton, created to prevent the production of fake designer luggage.
 Coco Chanel has the interlocked 'C's logo, which is a symbol of high-class elegance.

 Monogram letters have always been in style but became more notable in the Victorian era.
 Monograms decorated many items, especially amongst the wealthy and growing middle class.
 For monograms to be successful, we don't only need the company initials.
 We need to make sure the style of the monogram also conveys the brand's ideals properly.
-Monogram designs have had many different uses across our history, and we can classify the types of monograms as:
+Different types of monograms have had many uses across our history, and we can classify the types of monograms as: